Skip links and keyboard navigation

 In late 1938 the Empire Hotel site was transferred to Northern Australian Breweries Ltd, who held the title until 1960.
 PJ Doyle Wines & Spirits Pty Ltd maintained a close connection with the Empire after 1938, firstly as a mortgagor, and from 1 December 1959 until c1977 as the lessee.
 A variety of sub-lessees, (often the owners of the property), operated the hotel during this latter period.

 Both the first and second Empire hotels maintained a strong association with the workers on the wharves across the road.
 Reputedly, during the 1950s, when Cairns' sugar handlers were working round-the-clock in three eight hour shifts, the Empire Hotel remained open 24 hours a day.
 The name was changed to the Barrier Reef Hotel in May 1960, possibly reflecting the burgeoning prawning and fishing industry based in Cairns from the late 1950s.
 During the 1960s and early 1970s the hotel fell into disrepair, with the license suspended briefly in 1974.
 Since the mid-1970s the hotel and adjacent sites, including the former Jack & Newell Building, have been amalgamated as a re-development site.
-The building still functions as an hotel.
+The interior of the ground floor has been altered to include modern kitchen, restaurant, bar, and toilet facilities and the main stair has been removed.
+The building still functions as a hotel.

 Description